Explosive device found outside Martin Finucane’s home

 The Sinn Féin MP, Paul Maskey, said it had been left outside the home of human rights campaigner Martin Finucane.

-The Police Service of Northern Ireland (PSNI) said it was currently at the scene of a security alert in the Glenties Drive area following the discovery of a suspicious object outside a house.
+The Police Service of Northern Ireland (PSNI) said it received a report shortly after 6.30am that an object had been thrown at the front window of a house in the Glenties Drive area, smashing an outer pane of glass.

+A vehicle was heard making off from the scene, and on further examination a suspicious object was discovered in the front garden,the PSNI said.

+British Army bomb experts attended the scene and “declared the object to be the remnants of a crude explosive device that did not ignite.”

 Mr Finucane is the brother of Pat Finucane, who was shot dead by loyalist paramilitaries in 1989.
 He is also the uncle of the Sinn Féin politician and MP for North Belfast, John Finucane.

 “Those behind this device have nothing to offer society.
-I would call on anyone with any information on those responsible for this attack on a home to bring it forward to the police.”
+I would call on anyone with any information on those responsible for this attack on a home to bring it forward to the police,” he said.

 The campaign group Relatives for Justice said it was “absolutely sickened” that a bomb had been thrown at the home of one of its founding members.